patrickbwarren/transam-triton/README.md

 [SFML library](https://www.sfml-dev.org/).
 Some of the original TRITON documentation can also be found in Robin's repository.

-Storage was provided by tape cassette with an interface driven by an [AY-5-1013](https://datasheetspdf.com/datasheet/AY-5-1013A.html) [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) chip.
-This serialised bytes as 8 data bits, a parity bit, and 2 STOP bits, transmitted at a rate of 300 baud.
+Storage for TRITON was provided by tape cassette with an interface driven by an [AY-5-1013](https://datasheetspdf.com/datasheet/AY-5-1013A.html) [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) chip.
+This serialised each data byte as 8 bits, followed by a parity bit and 2 STOP bits, transmitted at a rate of 300 baud.
 This interface was not very reliable so at a later date (circa 1995) it was hacked to drive an [RS-232](https://en.wikipedia.org/wiki/RS-232) interface, first to a